whippor/kbay_SAV-HSI_model/README.md

 ### Fetch

-Fetch was calculated from the full bathymetry layer as reference for land and water features using the 'get_fetch()' command in the fetchR package.
+Fetch was calculated from the full bathymetry layer as reference for land and water features using functions modified from the 'get_fetch()' command in the fetchR package.
 See the [fetchR](http://cran.nexr.com/web/packages/fetchR/index.html) documentation for details.

 ### SAV Presence

-Both kelp and seagrass presence data were extracted from the AOOS Workspace and included kelp cover polygons of Kachemak Bay for 2000-2002, and seagrass polygons from [????].
+Both kelp and seagrass presence data were extracted from the AOOS Workspace and included kelp cover polygons of Kachemak Bay for 2000-2002, and seagrass polygons from 2005.

 ------------------------------------------------------------------------